ahmedyassine-loussaief/-n8n-leadhunter/README.md

 # 🎯 LeadHunter — Reddit Lead Finder for Automation Builders
 <img width="1452" height="478" alt="Screenshot 2026-07-17 183439" src="https://github.com/user-attachments/assets/8a8bc12d-8d25-42b6-85cf-9008bf61a9ce" />

-**Stop scrolling Reddit for clients.
-LeadHunter reads six business communities for you, scores every fresh post for automation pain, and delivers qualified leads to your Discord — each one with a personalized outreach DM already written.**

-If you sell automation, workflows, or "I'll fix your repetitive work" services, your best clients are complaining about their problems on Reddit right now.
-LeadHunter finds them while you do billable work.
+Stop scrolling Reddit for clients.
+LeadHunter reads six business communities for you, scores every fresh post for automation pain, and delivers qualified leads to your Discord — each one with a personalized outreach DM already written.If you sell automation, workflows, or "I'll fix your repetitive work" services, your best clients are complaining about their problems on Reddit right now.
+LeadHunter finds them while you do billable work.▶ Run it instantly on indie.money — no setup required:

 ---